DesignBuilderSoftware/db-eplusout-reader/README.md

 Variable(None, None, None, None) returns all outputs.
 Variable("hourly", None, None, None) returns all 'hourly' outputs.

+ResultsDictionary is a subclass of OrderedDict - variables are returned in a requested order.
+If a single requested variable returns multiple variables (either using 'None' fields or 'alike') this 'sequence' is ordered alphabetically.

 Frequency constants {TS, H, D, M, A, RP} can be imported from db_esofile_reader.constants.